Gamma749/COSC344-Assignment2/COSC344 ASSIGNMENT 2.md

 - Already done in step 2 (weak entity mapping)

 ##### STUDENT AT (Student N:1 Campus)
-- Add foreign key of campus to each student
+- A foreign key referencing a campus is added to the student table to represent the campus they are studying at.

 ---
 ## Step 4.5: Mapping of Binary 2:N Relationships